acuere/foss.uz/README.md

 - No additional setup required!

 ### 2. Email Submission
-When users select "Email", their default email client opens with a pre-filled message to `hello@facesofopensource.uz`.
+When users select "Email", their default email client opens with a pre-filled message to `t.ibrokhims@gmail.com`.

 **To set up email:**
-- Configure email forwarding for `hello@facesofopensource.uz`
+- Configure email forwarding for `t.ibrokhims@gmail.com`
 - Or update the email address in `js/submit.js`

 ## 🚀 Cloudflare Setup